open511/Open511API/context.md

 ## Governance {#governance}

-For the moment, the specification design is lead by Open North on a consensus based process with collaborators.
+For the moment, the specification design is led by Open North on a consensus based process with collaborators.
 With the public release of the specification, any organization that would like to collaborate can do so.
 Do not hesitate to [contact](mailto:open511@opennorth.ca) Open North or contribute to the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/open511) and [submit comments and issues](https://github.com/opennorth/Open511API/issues).

 Once the specification is stable, we plan to submit Open511 to a relevant standardization body in order to ensure stability and evolution capabilities.